Kuhlemeier-lab/Petunia_hybrid_pollinator_genetics/README.md

-# Genetic architecture of a pollinator shift and its fate in secondary contact zones in two *Petunia* plant species
+# Genetic architecture of a pollinator shift and its fate in secondary hybrid zones of two *Petunia* species

 Bioinformatic analyses performed in the experiments for the publication about the genetic basis of pollination syndromes in *Petunia axillaris* and *P. exserta*.